ConstantineAlexandre/CheeseBurger/README.md

-# Screenshot Capture Tool
+# CheeseBurger: Subdomain Scanner and Juicy File Finder

-This Python script captures screenshots of web pages and specific files from subdomains.
-It uses Selenium for web automation and supports headless browsing to operate without a graphical interface.
-The tool is designed to help with web enumeration and can be especially useful for security assessments.
+CheeseBurger is a powerful tool designed for security enthusiasts and penetration testers.
+With CheeseBurger, users can streamline their reconnaissance process, making it easier to identify potential vulnerabilities and gather information for further security assessments.

 ## Features